 WB suggested in the Aide Memoire of March 26-30, 2017 (Article 8 d) to include the quarterly/ annual updates of results framework into the M&E Consultant's reporting arrangement exactly following PAD format.
 This is being regularly tracked and updated.
-The update information end of year 2017 has been shown in Annex 2B.
+The update information as of June 2018 has been shown in Annex 2B.